guekho64/ValueRounder/README.md

 Only supports positive numbers, for now.

 Rounds decimal digits >= 5 to the next possible value.
-Digits < 5 are deleted.
+Digits < 5 are ignored.

 E.g